PV Inverter Market Forecast and Outlook from 2025 to 2035

 Challenges such as high upfront costs and competition from other renewables continue to exist, but declining battery storage costs will most likely spur hybrid inverter demand.
 The industry is expected to grow beyond USD 3.2 billion by 2035, driven by global decarbonization.

-FMI Survey on PV Inverter Industry
+Key Insights from FMI on PV Inverter Industry

 FMI Survey Findings: Trends Based on Stakeholder Inputs